lkinkelin/kubi/Readme.md

 1 brick, the CLI, is stored is another repo: https://github.com/ca-gip/kubi-cli

+**Kubi CLI**:
-**Kubi CLI** : offering an client interface to contact Kubi-API
+- offers an client interface to contact Kubi-API

+**Kubi API**:
-**Kubi API**: delivers authentication tokens and kubeconfig files (containing the token.)
+- delivers authentication tokens and kubeconfig files (containing the token.)

-**Kubi Authentication Webhook** (which is today misnamed authorization webhook): tells the API server if a token is legitimate.
-Fill in the tokenReview status field with following info : is the user authenticated ?
-If so, which groups is he part of ?
-To do that, it does a request to the OpenLDAP/AD to know the groups of the user.
+**Kubi Authentication Webhook**: (which is today misnamed authorization webhook)
+- tells the API server if a token is legitimate
+- fills in the tokenReview status field with following info : is the user authenticated ?
+- if so, which groups is he part of ?
+- to do that, it does a request to the OpenLDAP/AD to know the groups of the user.

-**Kubi operator** :
+**Kubi operator**:
 - watches AD groups in a given path and create properly formatted namespaces (ServiceAccounts, RoleBindings).
 Clusterrole are created statically.
 - watches NetworkPolicyConfig and create netpols.